ghost368/ghost368.github.io/python/debug.md

 python -m pdb -m module
 ```

-* either of this commands with open pdf debugger at the start of the script
+* either of this commands with open pdb debugger at the start of the script

 ----------------------------------